Stone space partitions indexed by a poset

-\begin{proof} Taking $Q=\widetilde{P}$ in Corollary~\ref{Trimuniqueness}, noting that $\widetilde{P}$ has a finite foundation, satisfies the ACC and has at most 2 maximal elements, we obtain a unique compact Stone space $X$ of a countable Boolean ring $R$ with a complete trim $I$-isolated $\widetilde{P}$-partition $\{X_{p}\mid p\in\widetilde{P}\}$ of $X$.
-As $X$ is compact and has no isolated points (using Proposition~\ref{Isolated propn}, as $I\cap\widetilde{P}_{\max}=0$), $R$ is countable atomless with an identity, and $X$ is therefore the Cantor set $W$.
+\begin{proof} Apply Corollary~\ref{Trimuniqueness} with $L=Q$ and $f(p)=1$ for $p\in L_{\min}^{d}$, noting that $Q$ has a finite foundation, satisfies the ACC and has a finite ceiling, to obtain a unique compact Stone space $X$ of a countable Boolean ring $R$ with a complete trim $Q$-partition $\{X_{p}\mid p\in\widetilde{P}\}$ of $X$ such that discrete partition elements are singletons.
+As $X$ is compact and has no isolated points (using Proposition~\ref{Isolated propn}, as $Q^{d}\cap Q_{\max}=\emptyset$), $R$ is countable atomless with an identity, and $X$ is therefore the Cantor set $W$.

-Let $A=X_{p_{0}}$, which is open in $X$, and let $\mathscr{C}$ and $\mathscr{D}$ be the closure subalgebras of $2^{X}$ generated by $A$ and by $\{X_{p}\mid p\in P\}$ respectively.
+Let $A(Q)=X_{p_{0}}$, which is open in $X$, and let $\mathscr{C}$ and $\mathscr{D}$ be the closure subalgebras of $2^{X}$ generated by $A(Q)$ and by $\{X_{p}\mid p\in P\}$ respectively.

 Now $\mathscr{E\mathit{\mathrm{(}}\mathit{P\mathit{\mathrm{)}}}}$ viewed as a Boolean algebra is generated by the singleton subsets of~$P$, so we can define a Boolean algebra map $\alpha:$~$\mathscr{E\mathit{\mathrm{(}}\mathit{P\mathit{\mathrm{)}}}}\rightarrow\mathscr{D}:\{s\}\mapsto X_{s}$ for each $s\in P$.
 If $P$ is finite, then $\alpha$ is clearly an isomorphism of closure algebras, as $\overline{X_{s}}=\bigcup_{t\leqslant s}X_{t}$.
 If $P$ is infinite, then $\overline{X_{s}}=X-\bigcup_{t\nleqslant s}X_{t}$, with the latter union being finite, and $\{t\in P\mid t\leqslant s\}=P-\{t\in P\mid t\nleqslant s\}$, so again $\alpha$ is an isomorphism of closure algebras.